Building Multi-Agent Memory Systems: Architecture Patterns

 # Create a session for this customer interaction

-session = client.session.create(
+session = client.start_session(

 metadata={"customer_id": "cust_42", "ticket_id": "TKT-1234"}